Everything You Need to Know About Classes and Clubs at Village Home

 Village Home classes are not-for-credit.
 If transferring to a traditional school, please note, academic work at Village Home will not transfer in most cases.

 Students are not graded or tested, so we can focus on learning together.
 However, in “Homework Required” classes, teachers do review student work, and provide input when appropriate.
 Feedback is designed for the learner’s benefit.
 In some cases, the learner can define the style of feedback they would like to receive.

 We recommend letting your kids choose their classes — allowing them to drive their own education maximizes class buy-in, and positive learning for the group.

-The first 2 weeks of each term are Add/Drop weeks – you can add and drop classes without penalty (except for textbook costs) if you drop on or before the day of the second class meeting.
-Please note, that beginning Fall of 2019, we will be charging an add/drop fee, so please make your class choices carefully.
+The first 2 weeks of each term are Add/Drop weeks – you can add and drop classes without penalty if you drop on or before the day of the second class meeting.
 Prorated refunds or credits are given for classes dropped in the add/drop period.
-Classes cannot be dropped online: Drops are done by the office – in person, via phone, or email.
+Drop requests are made in your parent account, or in person in the office or by phone.

 Due to low enrollment, or unforeseen changes in instructor availability, Village Home may cancel classes at any time.
 If we cancel a class, you get a refund for remaining class meetings.

 If a class is full, add your student to the waitlist.
 Many times the waitlists are accommodated, so don’t loose hope!
 Waitlisted students may not attend class.
 You are not charged tuition until you are enrolled.

 Teachers take attendance in class, but if your learner is absent from class, we do not notify you.